AnnaZango/SpitAway/readme.md

 This game has been developed with Unity version 2021.3.10f1 and Visual Studio 2022.
 It has been designed to be played on a computer or on Android.
 To play from a computer, a keyboard and a mouse are needed.

 To play from the Unity Editor, download the project and go to the MainMenu scene to start playing (Scenes/MainMenu).
 Alternatively, you can make a local build or a build for Android.

-Below you can see short videos of gameplay for both pc and Android.
+Below you can see a screenshot and short videos of gameplay for both pc and Android.

 ### PC version:
 - https://www.youtube.com/watch?v=IIFA6dFXah4&ab_channel=AnnaZango